12 Surprise Wedding Costs + Fees and How to Avoid Them

 Your wedding day includes plenty of fun events, but it’s also a long day.
 Make sure to plan ahead, especially for breakfast and lunch, so you’re not counting down until dinner at your reception.
 Consider room service if you’re getting ready at a hotel, or plan to have a local restaurant deliver.
 If you’re taking a bus, trolley, or limo from your getting ready location to your ceremony and then to your reception, you will want to know if you’re allowed to provide a cooler of drinks (alcoholic and non-alcoholic!).

 Throughout the time you spend working with your venue or catering company (in the event you’re working with different teams!), make sure to ask about their cake cutting fee.
 Sometimes there is one, and if it is going to be charged, it is oftentimes $1-$2 per person or per slice cut.
-That can add up!
+This is one wedding cost that can add up and often takes couples by surprise!

 If you are providing your own alcohol at your wedding, be prepared to pay a corkage fee.
 The fee is, essentially, the cost for your catering or bartending team to open each bottle of alcohol they will serve.
 It’s most often a fee added to pour wine and champagne, and the cost typically begins at $10 and rises from there.
 Not every company will charge a corkage fee, so this is another detail you will want to inquire about in advance.